ELD Compliance: The Rules, the Exemptions, and the Headaches

 Who Must Use an ELD?

-Any driver required to keep Records of Duty Status (RODS) under Part 395 must use an ELD.
+Any driver required to keep RODS under Part 395 must use an ELD.
 That covers most CMV drivers in interstate commerce.

 Exemptions exist for:

-• Drivers of vehicles manufactured before 2000 (no engine ECM to connect to)
+- Drivers of vehicles manufactured before 2000 (no engine ECM (Engine Control Module — the truck's onboard computer that provides data to the ELD) to connect to)

 Choosing an ELD